 Explore our online resources

-The Migration Museum is currently closed to the public due to the Coronavirus pandemic, but we have lots of online content for you to explore from the safety and comfort of your own home during this lockdown period.
+The Migration Museum is reopening to visitors on 23 October 2020, but we know that many people may not be able to visit us due to the Coronavirus pandemic.
+We have lots of online content for you to explore from the safety and comfort of your own home during this difficult period.

 Below is a guide to our online content with links.
-We will be adding to and updating this page with new content over the coming weeks.
+We will be adding to and updating this page with new content.

 In the meantime, we know that this is a difficult, uncertain time for everyone.
 Let’s all stay safe and look after each other.